 Newly hired employees must have worked prior to the 15th of their first month of hire to accrue the initial one (1) day of sick leave.
 At termination a day of sick leave is only accrued for the last month if the last day worked is after the 14th of the month.
-Effective January 1, 2016, a day for sick leave accrual shall mean 8 hours.
+A day for sick leave accrual shall mean 8 hours.

 Sick leave may accumulate to a maximum of one hundred and thirty-two (132) days.
 Any unused sick days over the one hundred and twenty (120) day cap, to a maximum of one hundred and thirty-two (132) days, will be paid out to the employee on the first pay period of January at a rate of fifty (50%) percent of the unused sick accumulation.
 When the employee reaches the one hundred and twenty (120) day cap and receives fifty percent (50%) pay for up to the one hundred and thirty-two (132) day maximum, the employee will revert back to the cap of one hundred and twenty (120) days as of the 1st of January.
 As a result, if an employee maintains the cap of one hundred and twenty (120) days and goes the entire year without using any sick days the same employee will receive six (6) days payout the 1st pay period of January.
 The parties agree to reevaluate the results of this program at the end of each calendar year.
-Effective January 1, 2016: In reference to this paragraph 132 days shall mean 1056 hours; 120 day cap shall mean 960 hours; six (6) days shall mean 48 hours.
+In reference to this paragraph, 132 days shall mean 1056 hours; 120 day cap shall mean 960 hours; six (6) days shall mean 48 hours.
+(Upon retirement, any eligible sick leave payout over cap shall be paid to the employee - not to the Retirement Health Savings Plan.)